ev3-team/depin-ninja-api-docs/README.md

 <br>There is often ambiguity as to the source and amount of onchain revenues.
 Some DePINs claim to dedicate a fixed percentage of offchain company revenues to token buybacks, however this percentage cannot be verified onchain.
 Other DePINs use pre-mined tokens to pay for network services on behalf of B2B clients, effectively allowing the company to exit their token position indirectly rather than conduct open-market purchases that benefit all tokenholders.

-To increase transparency we've added two fields to the standard API response, `revenueSource` and `disclaimer`, which provides a link to the underlying datasource as well as notable shortcomings in data transparency or verification for the specific project.
+To increase transparency we've added two fields to the standard API response, `revenueSource` and `warning-text`, which provides a link to the underlying datasource as well as notable shortcomings in data transparency or verification for the specific project.

 ---